 Buckingham Palace is conveniently located in Westminster in Central London and there are several ways to get there.
 It’s a short walk from the Green Park underground (tube) station through Green Park.
 Alternatively, it is not far from Victoria or St. James Park Stations either.

-The walk through the park is relaxing and attractive, but if you want to approach the palace from the same direction that visiting dignitaries go, take the tube to Charing Cross Station which is just the other side of Trafalgar Square.
+The walk through the park (one of many gorgeous parks in London) is relaxing and attractive, but if you want to approach the palace from the same direction that visiting dignitaries go, take the tube to Charing Cross Station which is just the other side of Trafalgar Square.
 Cross the Square, go through Houseguard Parade, and up the Mall towards the Victoria Memorial and Buckingham Palace.
 This is often lined with Union Jacks.
 You’ll also notice the tarmac is red, so it’s a bit like going to the palace along a red carpet!

 You will find the entrance for the tour of the Buckingham Palace State Rooms on the South side.
 In other words, if you are facing the front of Buckingham Palace, walk around to the left side.
 If you already have a ticket enter through Gate C. If you have a voucher that needs to be exchanged, go to Gate A first.
 These are well signposted on the South side and there are uniformed staff to direct you.